vinzent/octocatalog-diff-suite/README.md

 # octocatalog-diff suite

-Differerent puppet versions and octocatalog-diff bundled
+Differerent Puppet versions and octocatalog-diff bundled

 For use on EL7